sns3/sns3-satellite/doc/satellite.rst

 GW is measuring the RTN link C/No from each received time slot, adds measurement error and forwards the report to NCC.
 NCC selects a MODCOD for each UT which provides the best spectral efficiency while still guaranteeing an agreed error rate.

-The RTN link scheduling process for one individual beam scheduler consists of six consecutive phases:
+The RTN link scheduling process for one individual beam scheduler consists of six consecutive phases `[ICSSC16]`_:

 - SatDamaEntry/CR update – Process the received Capacity Requests (CR) within the previous superframe.
 - Preliminary resource allocation – Pre-allocate a set of soft-symbols for each UT based on configured CRA,